GemsNY

 d.
 Coating

-Diamond coatings involve applying a thin layer of colored substances, such as plastic or chemicals, to the surface of a diamond.
+You might wonder why there’s coating involved in the journey of diamonds.
+The simple answer is that diamond coatings involve applying a thin layer of colored substances.
+This is similar to plastic or chemicals, applied to the surface of a diamond.
 The use of coating can dramatically improve the diamond’s color or create unique optical effects.
 For instance, a light blue coating on a yellow diamond can enhance its overall appeal and make it look more colorless.
 However, coatings are generally not permanent and may wear off over time, requiring reapplication.
 So, if you find your diamond ring getting dull with time, then the reason could be the loss of coating.

 e.
 Irradiation

-Irradiation is a treatment process where diamonds are exposed to high-energy radiation, such as electrons or neutrons.
+Irradiation is a treatment process where technicians expose diamonds to high-energy radiation, such as electrons or neutrons.
 This treatment can alter the diamond’s color by modifying the arrangement of atoms within the crystal lattice.
-Irradiated loose diamonds are often further enhanced through a process called high-temperature annealing to stabilize the color change.
+Also, irradiated loose diamonds often go through a further enhancement process called high-temperature annealing to stabilize the color change.

 6. Diamond Grading and Certification

 Grading & certification are important especially from the end-user’s standpoint.
-To provide transparency and assurance to consumers, diamonds are graded and certified by established gemstone assessing bodies such as GIA & AGS.
+To provide transparency and assurance to consumers, diamonds have certain grading and certification from established gemstone assessing bodies such as GIA & AGS.
 These laboratories evaluate the diamond’s 4Cs: carat weight, color, clarity and cut.
-The grading report, commonly known as a diamond certificate, provides detailed information about the diamond’s characteristics and serves as a testament to its quality.
+In the journey of diamonds, the grading report, commonly known as a diamond certificate, plays a crucial role.
+It mainly includes detailed information about the diamond’s characteristics and serves as a testament to its quality.

 7. Designing and Crafting